Policy for Meetings

 ASRM holds scholarly veracity and responsible conduct and research reporting as essential for maintaining the integrity of research enterprise and discovery.
 This policy provides a clear understanding of the expectations of authorship.

 Authorship of an abstract is limited to those who contributed meaningfully to its intellectual content.
 Authorship also indicates accountability and responsibility for the submitted work.
 Every author should have contributed sufficiently to and should take responsibility for the submitted work.
-By serving as a co-author, you confirm that you have made substantial contributions:

 1. to the conception or design of the work, or